SceptreData/mac-zen/src/zen.md

-This guide is for the traveler between worlds<br/> A windows user learning the rythms of macOS. <br/> Think of it as a cheat sheet++. <br/> Use it to skim the surface, <br/>or descend into the weeds.
+This guide is for the traveler between worlds<br/> A stranger learning the rythms of macOS. <br/> Think of it as a cheat sheet++. <br/> Use it to skim the surface, <br/>or descend into the weeds.

 Resistance is natural- but, perhaps, <br/>you will let go, <br/>and find the flow.